AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 We've ascertained the truth.

 In seventeen eighty five, W. H. theorized about the life cycle of stars, in which a star would exist for a limited amount of time before exploding in a dramatic event called a supernova.
 He also suggested that afterwards it would collapse into a ball of gas from which new stars would emerged.
-H. theory was confirmed with the discovery of nebulae and the recognition that st
+H. theory was confirmed with the discovery of nebulae and the recognition that stars formed from within these interstellar dust clouds.

+They liked swimming.

+We later realized that the window had been opened whole all time.